 We always add mulling spices to our apple cider.
 Even the cider that says “spiced” isn’t strong enough for us.
 Mulling spices include cinnamon, cloves, ginger, orange and lemon peel.
 If you’ve never added mulling spices to your apple cider, I highly recommend it.
 Spiced apple cider and maple candy are perfect for fall and Thanksgiving.

-This cake came about several days ago when my husband came home from grocery shopping and told me that he had bought lime juice.
+This apple spice cake recipe came about several days ago when my husband came home from grocery shopping and told me that he had bought lime juice.
 It reminded me that I hadn’t made my lime pound cake in a while, so I thought I would make it.
 But the next day when I reached for the lime juice I saw apple cider instead.
 Hmm… And that’s how this lime pound cake was transformed into an apple spice cake.
 I hope you enjoy it!

 Gluten-Free Apple Spice Cake with Maple Candy Glaze